postsharp/Metalama.Documentation/content/patterns/immutability/immutability.md

 uid: immutability
 ---

+# Immutability

-Immutability is a well-known and highly beneficial concept in software programming.
-An immutable type is a type whose instances cannot be modified once they have been created.
+Immutability is a widely recognized and beneficial concept in software programming.
+An immutable type refers to a type whose instances cannot be modified once they have been created.
 Designs that prioritize immutable types are typically easier to understand than those that heavily rely on mutating objects.
 Examples of immutable types in C# include intrinsic types like `int`, `float`, or `string`, enums, delegates, most system value types like `DateTime`, and collections from the `System.Collections.Immutable` namespace.

-Metalama implements the Immutable Type concept in the `Metalama.Patterns.Immutability` package, specifically through the `[Immutable]` aspect and the `ConfigureImmutability` fabric method.
+Metalama implements the Immutable Type concept in the `Metalama.Patterns.Immutability` package, specifically through the <xref:Metalama.Patterns.Immutability.ImmutableAttribute?text=[Immutable]> aspect and the <xref:Metalama.Patterns.Immutability.Configuration.ImmutabilityConfigurationExtensions.ConfigureImmutability*> fabric method.

 This package serves three purposes: